 Submit the following in person or via first class mail for review and approval:

-The installation and/or removal of storage tanks is regulated by the PA Uniform Construction Code under the International Fire Code in effect.
+The installation and/or removal of storage tanks is regulated by the PA Uniform Construction Code under the applicable sections of the International Building Code (IBC), the International Residential Code (IRC) or the International Mechanical Code (IMC) with reference to the International Fire Code (IFC).
 This includes above-ground and buried tanks, as well as tanks within a structure.

-A Fire Permit is required.
+A Fire Permit - Codes (PDF) is required.
 The information required is the property owner’s name, contractor’s name, project location, brief description of the project and the dollar value of the project.
 Either the property owner or agent of the owner (i.e. contractor) can make application for a Fire Permit.

 You may request a copy of a site plan of your property by contacting the Planning and Zoning Department.
 Be sure to include your project address in your request.